Dedicated to all the groups and people who were part of the West Midlands music scene in the 1960s.

 Some of the bands listed in the MAIN INDEX (such as the ones mentioned above) will be well known to most music fans and much information can be found about them, but for many of the others, little is known although they were still very much a part of the scene from which a lot of famous names have emerged.
 With this in mind, I encourage anyone who was a part of the West Midlands music scene in the 1960s or even an observer or interested researcher like myself, to e-mail me at: firstname.lastname@example.org if you have stories or information you would like to share in order to help set the record straight.

 Today, most people don't go out much to drink, dance, socialize and be entertained.
 It's easier (and cheaper) to watch big-screen TV at home and keep beer in the fridge.
 Fifty years ago, few had alcohol in the house except at Christmas.
 My nan kept a bottle of whiskey in the sideboard but otherwise it was off to the local pub or social club.
-Very few of the venues where bands played in the 1960s still exist today.
+Very few venues where bands played in the 1960s still exist today.

 www.brumbeat.net should be regarded as a "work in progress" and will be updated periodically.